docker-solr/docker-solr-examples/schema-api/README.md

-The idea behind the [Schema API](https://cwiki.apache.org/confluence/display/solr/Schema+API) is that you can make schema modifications via an API rather than having to make modifications to a static schema.xml.
+The idea behind the [Schema API](https://cwiki.apache.org/confluence/display/solr/Schema+API) is that you can make schema modifications via an API rather than having to make modifications to a static `schema.xml`.
 This allows an application to create a core and then configure its schema automatically.
+Even for manual modifications it can be nice to use, as the Schema API will do some validation, and make sure you do not corrupt the XML configuration.
 Internally, Solr modifies the XML file on your behalf.

 Sometimes though you may have an application that requires you to create and configure the core manually before starting the application.
 In automated deployments